 3. Reduce Water Hardness (Temporarily)

-If you notice any of the previously mentioned serious issues occurring in your home, we would recommend that you learn how to test for hard water at home.
+If you notice any of the previously mentioned serious issues occurring in your home, now’s the time to test!

 4. Choose Your Test